 - Remote host computer: If this field is empty the robot executable is executed on the current machine.
 If this field is filled the robot executable is executed on the remote host via an rsh.
 Default is set by ".cfgeditrc" option "DefaultHost =". - Robot name: This name is used as an ID for HServer if the user chooses to run the mission on a real robot. - Color: The color specified in this field will be the color of the robot showing up in the mlab console.
 You can choose any rgb color name which is supported by your machine (Choose a color which has no space within its name).
 However, due to a bug, if the display of the mlab console is exported on PC or SGI monitors, the robot color may be different from what you specified.
 If you export the display to Sun monitors, the color of the robot should appear appropriately. - Ask for Overlay: If this check box is set, mlab will bring up a file dialog box asking for an overlay.
-If unchecked, mlab will use the overlay listed under Default Overlay. - Do not run mlab: If this check box is set, CfgEdit will not invoke mlab, and the mission will not be run.
-Instead, all the running conditions that the user specified in this dialog will be saved in the CMDL file (Section 3.7).
-Usually, the saved CMDL file will be named after the name of the CfgEdit configuration the user specified with Save As option (except ".cdl").
-If the user hasn't saved the configuration, the CMDL file will be named after the default configuration name specified by ".cfgeditrc" option "DefaultConfiguration =".
-The user may then run the mission with mlab directly from a command line:
+If unchecked, mlab will use the overlay listed under Default Overlay. - Pause Before Execution: If this check box is set mlab will bring up a dialog box pausing the execution of the mission until the dialog box button is pressed. - Log Robot Data: If this option is selected, the robot logs its runtime data.
+See Section 3.1.20 for more details on the robot data logging. - Show Robot Status: If this option is selected, the status of the robot (showing its current state) will be displayed. - Enable Runtime-CNP: If the mission contains the runtime-CNP behaviors and this option is turned on, the robots will attempt to bid for tasks during the execution. - Enable 3D: If the overlay contains the 3D information, accompanied by the height map (Section 3.1.24), the mlab will display the robot and environment in 3D. - Default Overlay: The overlay file that mlab will use unless Ask for Overlay box is checked.
+Default is set by ".cfgeditrc" option "DefaultOverlay =".
+(Remember to have the default overlay in the directory where you are running CfgEdit from.) - Mission Expiration Time (sec): If the user wishes to force mlab to terminate the mission and quit its process after a certain time, the expiration time in seconds can be specified in this box.
+It can be useful for conducting a repetitive experiment. - Run: Pressing this button will cause cfgedit to first write out a cmdl file (Section 3.6) in the current directory.
+Usually, the CMDL file will be named after the name of the CfgEdit configuration that the user specified with Save As option (without ".cdl").
+If the user hasn't saved the configuration, the CMDL file will be named after the default configuration name specified by ".cfgeditrc" option "DefaultConfiguration ="".
+CfgEdit will then execute (fork) mlab, starting the mission.
+If the user wishes, the same mission can be executed directly from a command line: